Statue Of Liberty Tickets And Tours

 Inatteso Pizzabar Italian Menu| ©Inattesopizzabar.com

-When planning where to eat on your Statue of Liberty visit, you have two options: eat before or after your visit, or go to the cafeteria at Liberty Island or Ellis Island, where a menu usually costs between $12 and $15, with options such as salads, burgers, and sandwiches.
+When planning where to eat on your visit to the Statue of Liberty, you have two options: eat before or after your visit, or go to the cafeteria at Liberty Island or Ellis Island, where a menu usually costs between 12$ (about 11 €) and 15$ (around 14 €), with options such as salads, burgers, and sandwiches.

-• Inatteso Pizzabar - a popular pizza place in the financial district where you can find salads, meatball dishes, pasta, and pizza, all looking delicious and authentic.
+• Inatteso Pizzabar: a popular pizza place in the financial district where you can find salads, meatball dishes, pasta and pizza, all looking delicious and authentic.

-• Luke's Lobster - the lobster roll, one of the essentials of the American sandwich repertoire, is the specialty of this restaurant.
+• Luke's Lobster: the lobster roll, one of the essentials of the American sandwich repertoire, is the specialty of this restaurant.
 Basically, it is a brioche sandwich filled with lobster meat and sauce.
 It is not for all tastes, but if your mouth is watering when you read this, don't think twice and try it!

 Tips for visiting the Statue of Liberty